 Everybody praises and worships the legends and divinity of the Trinity.
-The three divines, Lord Bramha, Lord Vishnu and Lord Shiva who looks after the creation, maintenance and transitions of the world, thus, they are believed to be the greatest.
-However, Lord Dattatreya is one, who is believed to be the incarnation of all of the three great gods in one.
+The three divines, Lord Brahma, Lord Vishnu, and Lord Shiva, who look after the creation, maintenance, and transitions of the world, thus, are believed to be the greatest.
+However, Lord Dattatreya is believed to be the incarnation of all of the three great gods in one.

 The mentions from Srimad Bhagavata

-This is the story of Lord Dattatreya which was passed down from generation to generation.
-Once upon a time lived a couple where the husband’s name was Kausika and the wife’s name was Sumati.
+This is the story of Lord Dattatreya, which was passed down from generation to generation.
+Once upon a time lived a couple where the husband’s name was Kausika, and the wife’s name was Sumati.

-One night, Sumati was walking along the highway while carrying her ailing husband on her shoulders, she came across a sage called Maandavya.
+One night, Sumati was walking along the highway while carrying her ailing husband on her shoulders; she came across a sage called Maandavya.
 The safe had been unjustly hanged on the gallows by using his yogic power.
-Also, the sage had retained life in his body which was still swinging to and fro.
+Also, the sage had retained life in his body, which was still swinging to and fro.
 Having less visibility of sight, Sumati could not see the swaying body of the sage.
 As she was walking by, her husband’s leg brushed against the sage’s body unknowingly and caused the sage excruciating pain.

 Nevertheless, along with the gods, Brahma went too went to Atri’s Ashram and requested Anasooya to save the world, as she alone possessed the power to do so in the options of Lord Bramha.
-Atri and Anasooya, accompanied by Brahma and the gods, went to Sumati and requested her to withdraw her curse which she refused as she couldn’t let her husband die when the sun rose.
-Following which, Anasooya assured Sumati to bring her husband back to life through her yogic power.
+Atri and Anasooya, accompanied by Brahma and the gods, went to Sumati and requested her to withdraw her curse, which she refused as she couldn’t let her husband die when the Sun rose.
+Anasooya assured Sumati to bring her husband back to life through her yogic power.
 Doing so, Sumati revoked her curse.
-Ensuing, with the rising sun, Kausika died but Anasooya, by virtue of her powers, brought him back to life.
+Ensuring, with the rising Sun, Kausika died, but Anasooya, by her powers, brought him back to life.